 But until that glorious day comes, I will keep on doing what I am doing - eating well, having tight control, and listening to my body.
 I may not be winning any blood sugar competitions with non-diabetics, but this past Friday I went to my doctor and had a new A1C: 5.9.

-Disclaimer dLife's Daily Living columnists are not all medical experts, but everyday people living with diabetes and sharing their personal experiences.
+Disclaimer dLife's Viewpoints columnists are not all medical experts, but everyday people living with diabetes and sharing their personal experiences, most often at a set point in time.
 While their method of diabetes management may work for them, everyone is different.
-Please consult with your diabetes care team to find out what will work best for you.
+Please consult with your diabetes care team before acting on anything you read here to find out what will work best for you.

 All content on dLife.com is created and reviewed in compliance with our editorial policy.